 How and when will I be notified if I receive a scholarship?

-When you submit your application, you will receive a confirmation acknowledging receipt of your application.
-All applicants will received an email no later than April 27, 2017 to let them know if they have been selected as a recipient or not.
+When you submit your application, you will receive an email confirmation acknowledging receipt of your application.
+All applicants will receive an email in the month of May to let them know if they have been selected as a recipient or not.
 Applicants agree to accept award decisions as final.
-Add email@example.com to your contacts to ensure you receive your notice and check your junk folder if you don't see it in your inbox.
+Add firstname.lastname@example.org to your contacts to ensure you receive your notice and check your junk folder if you don't see it in your inbox.
 Communications with all applicants is done by paper mail, email or both.
 Please be sure to check your email regularly.
-If you have any changes to your email or your postal address, please notify us at firstname.lastname@example.org.
+If you have any changes to your email or your postal address, please notify us at email@example.com.

 Back to top